dblock/fue/README.md

 #### Specify More Depth

-By default the code looks at 1 commit from the last 10 repos.
+By default the code looks at 1 commit from the last 10 repositories.
 You can look at more repositories (breadth) and more commits (depth).
 The maximum value for depth is 100, enforced by Github.
 Fue will iterate over a number of repositories larger than 100.

 ```
 $ fue find --breadth=100 --depth=5 defunkt